soilwise-he/soil-observation-data-encodings/README.md

 Observation data on soil samples is typically captured accoring to Observations, Measurements and Samples (OMS) principles.
 Various encoding conventions exist to store or exchange such observation data.
 In this repository we explore a number of these conventions.
 Including sample code, data and tools.

-Soil data models such as [ISO28258:2013](https://www.iso.org/standard/44595.html) and [INSPIRE Soil](https://github.com/INSPIRE-MIF/technical-guidelines/tree/main/data/so) are based on the OMS datamodel.
+Soil data models such as [ISO28258:2013](https://www.iso.org/standard/44595.html), [FAO-GLOSIS](https://github.com/FAO-SID/SIS-dev/blob/main/sis-database/Entity_Relationship_Diagram.png) and [INSPIRE Soil](https://github.com/INSPIRE-MIF/technical-guidelines/tree/main/data/so) are based on the OMS datamodel.
+General aspects of OMS are covered in a [dedicated common topic](https://github.com/soilwise-he/soil-observation-data-encodings/tree/main/COMMON).

 The encodings explored are: